Nik-Asyraf/Harta_Rega/README.md

 The objective of this study is to develop a comprehensive model to accurately determine and predict house prices in Malaysia.
 This model will cover both condominiums and landed houses, accounting for key influencing factors such as:

-1.**Location**:
+1. **Location**:
-Urban versus rural settings, proximity to amenities, and regional economic conditions.
+-Urban versus rural settings, proximity to amenities, and regional economic conditions.

-2.**Property Characteristics**:
+2. **Property Characteristics**:
-Size, age, condition, and type of property (e.g., luxury vs. standard).
+-Size, age, condition, and type of property (e.g., luxury vs. standard).

-2.**Market Trends**:
+2. **Market Trends**:
-Current market conditions, historical price trends, and economic indicators.
+-Current market conditions, historical price trends, and economic indicators.

-3.**Socioeconomic Factors**:
+3. **Socioeconomic Factors**:
-Income levels, demographic shifts, and other socioeconomic variables impacting real estate values.
+-Income levels, demographic shifts, and other socioeconomic variables impacting real estate values.